Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C

 66 When day came, the assembly of the elders of the people met, both chief priests and scribes, gathered together, and they brought him before their council.
 67 They said, “If you are the Messiah, tell us.”
 He replied, “If I tell you, you will not believe; 68 and if I question you, you will not answer.
 69 But from now on the Son of Man will be seated at the right hand of the power of God.”
 70 Al l of them asked, “Are you, then, the Son of God?”
 He said to them, “You say that I am.”
 71 Then they said, “What further testimony do we need?
 We have heard it ourselves from his own mouth.”

 Unlike the Gospels of Mark and Matthew, Luke presents no succession of false witnesses, no rending of garments by the chief priests, no cry of blasphemy or statement that Jesus deserves death.
 Luke also has the whole Sanhedrin involved in the questioning.
-Thus the rejection of Jesus is not from the chief priest alone, but the whole of the religious leadership.
+Thus the rejection of Jesus is not from the chief priest alone, but from the whole religious leadership.

 Jesus is unwilling to identify himself as the kind of Messiah popularly expected; rather, he speaks of himself the Son of Man who comes as judge (Daniel 7:13–14).
 The council interprets this answer (correctly) as an affirmation of a special divine status—the Son of God.
 The reader of this gospel knows from the opening scenes of the nativity narrative that Jesus is the “Messiah” and the “Son of God”.
 But the opponents are closed to this truth.
 An admission by Jesus that he is the “Son of God” will not help their unbelief.
 Jesus won’t incriminate himself.
 He answers, “You have said so.”
 In other words, I am what you say.
 But that was enough for them to hear.
 They haul him to the Roman governor, Pontius Pilate.